valkey-io/valkey-doc/docs/reference/protocol-spec.md

 * **version**: the server's version.
 * **proto**: the highest supported version of the RESP protocol.

-In Redis' RESP3 implementation, the following fields are also emitted:
+In Valkey' RESP3 implementation, the following fields are also emitted:

 * **id**: the connection's identifier (ID).
 * **mode**: "standalone", "sentinel" or "cluster".
 * **role**: "master" or "replica".
 * **modules**: list of loaded modules as an Array of Bulk Strings.

-## Sending commands to a Redis server
+## Sending commands to a Valkey server
-Now that you are familiar with the RESP serialization format, you can use it to help write a Redis client library.
+Now that you are familiar with the RESP serialization format, you can use it to help write a Valkey client library.
 We can further specify how the interaction between the client and the server works:

-* A client sends the Redis server an [array](#arrays) consisting of only bulk strings.
+* A client sends the Valkey server an [array](#arrays) consisting of only bulk strings.
-* A Redis server replies to clients, sending any valid RESP data type as a reply.
+* A Valkey server replies to clients, sending any valid RESP data type as a reply.

 So, for example, a typical interaction could be the following.